 Conference Themes & Goals

-The Colorado Advocacy in Action Conference is place to share, discuss, and explore the connections and creative solutions essential to our efforts to end sexual and domestic violence.
-We welcome workshops on any of a multitude of topics, so tell us your idea!
+The Colorado Advocacy in Action Conference is a place to share, discuss, and explore the connections and creative solutions essential in our efforts to address and end sexual and domestic violence.

 Workshop Length & Tracks